mau-network/mau/README.md

   * Avro

 * From the previous options we'll use JSON as it has the following benefits:
-  * Has wide support from popular programming languages
+  * Supported by most modern programming languages
   * Supported by text editors
   * Supported by web browsers
   * Has many tools to help read/filter/transform it like: jq